hungys/NCTU_OS_2015_HW1/SPEC.md

 To create a new process we use the `fork()` system call.
 The fork system call actually clones the calling process, with very few differences.
 The clone has a different process id (PID) and parent process id (PPID).

 The return value of the `fork()` is the only way that the process can tell if it is the parent or the child.
 The function returns the **PID of the child** to the parent and **0** to the child.
-After the function call executed, both parent process and child process will continue to run next line of code, and you can use the return value to distinguish them.
+After the function call executed, both parent process and child process will continue to run the next line of code, and you can use the return value to distinguish them.

 To see more details about `fork()`, type `man fork` on the terminal.